SeanTangney/cul/README.md

         3. As a Site User, I want to be able to easily login or logout, so that i can Access my personal account information..
         4. As a Site User, I want to be able to reset my password if i forget it.
         5. As a Site User, I want to be able to Receive confirmation email after registration , so that i can Verify that my account registration was successful.
+        6. As a site user, I want to see and read relevant blog posts so i can learn more about the Gaa.

     -   #### Returning Visitor Goals